vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 spring init -a shopping-list-backend -g com.example -d=web,h2,data-jpa --description "shopping list backend powered by spring boot" -n shopping-list-backend backend
 {% endhighlight %}

-Now it is time to initialize the GH repository, we'll be doing this from the command line too (we'll be needing _hub_ for this).
+Now it is time to initialize the GH repository, we'll be doing this from the command line too (here comes _hub_ into play).

 {% highlight sh%}
 pwd